-If you receive a payment in kind (for example, in a barter transaction) the date of payment will be the date you receive the goods or services you are accepting in exchange for your supply.
+If you receive a non- monetary payment (for example, in a barter transaction) the date of payment will be the date you receive the goods or services you are accepting in exchange for your supply.

 How do I recover VAT on purchases?